UPDATED as of 28 August 2020

 Discipline #4 - Cadence of Accountability

-The cadence of accountability is a rhythm or series of team meetings wherein team members focus on the WIG.
-During these meetings the players will hold each other accountable for commitments made to move the WIG.
-These meetings usually last no more than 20 minutes.
+It is important to create a rhythm through a series of team meetings so team members can focus on the WIG.
+These meetings set the cadence for players to hold each other accountable for the commitments required to move the WIG forward.

 What are the one or two most important things I can do this week that will move the WIG forward?

-- If their commitments moved the lead and lag measures.
+- How their commitments moved the lead and lag measures

-And because the team makes a commitment and they see that their work impacts the overall success of the WIG, they will strive harder to do their part.
+The key is to keep meeting each other consistently and to respect the commitments and view them as a personal responsibility.
+Because the team has made a commitment and they see how their work impacts the success of the WIG, they will strive harder to contribute to its execution.

 Download our Knowledge Nugget on The 4 Disciplines of Execution: